 What is Ethiopia Like for Tourists

 Say the word ‘Ethiopia’ and what comes to most peoples’ minds is civil wars, coups, droughts, famine and danger.
-Yet Ethiopia is starting to become a place more tourists wish to venture to.
+Yet Ethiopia is starting to become a place more tourists wish to venture to, partly due to its unique status as the only country in Africa that has never been colonized, a source of national pride that has helped it retain its rich culture and traditions.
 This year an estimated 600,000 tourists will visit Ethiopia, and this number is projected to rise to 900,000 in the next year or two (to put this in perspective, the number of tourists visiting South Africa is now in the region of 10,000,000 annually).

 Trekking Simien Mountains (Explore Ethiopia)